We create opportunities for the people of Massachusetts to transform their lives and build a more equitable Commonwealth through the humanities.

-We do this through grants, programs, and partnerships with nonprofits around the Bay State.
-Our work is made possible by the National Endowment for the Humanities, Mass Cultural Council, and the generosity of our donors.
+We do this through grants, programs, and partnerships with nonprofits around the state.
+Our work is made possible by the National Endowment for the Humanities, Mass Cultural Council and the generosity of our donors.

 We support a thriving humanities ecosystem in Massachusetts.
 Humanities organizations and institutions serve towns and cities in every corner of the Commonwealth, creating free public events, innovative digital projects, and community conversations that bring people together to understand our shared lives and diverse traditions.

 What are the Humanities?

 The humanities are the cornerstones of our democracy, the tools by which we comprehend the past, forge new ideas and express ourselves as participants in a free society.
 History, literature and philosophy help us respond to essential questions: What is the right thing to do?
 What do I owe to my family, my community, my country?
 When we come together to address these questions, to learn and share our stories, we practice the public humanities.

 We believe the humanities include those studies and interpretive practices that illuminate our deepest concerns and reflect our individual and collective aspirations.

 We believe the humanities offer us tools for making sense of our lives and making our way through the collective life we share.